 DC & Marvel will sit back snug in their IP life-jackets and tell us that at least they tried.

 And a lot of us will actually buy it.
 Wadda sham.

 It’s hard to say whether the bottom panel in the page below was the inspiration for the famous Spider-Man kiss with Mary Jane in the first movie.
 It’s the splash of the story I drew for Marvel Team-Up #89.
 1980, with Spider-Man/Nightcrawler, written by Chris Claremont, inked by Joe Rubinstein and last 3 pages penciled by Rich Buckler.
 Comics All Too Real, on Facebook, are among a few who seem to think so after I posted the splash there.

 As was the case with drawing stories in Marvel Style, the art was done from a generalized plot without specific panel descriptions.
-I took the opportunity to emphasize Kurt’s surprise kiss to Amanda by having him do it directly from the hanging position, instead of leaping in front of her as was suggested in the plot.
-It seemed to make a stronger visual, that may have well been the inspiration for Spider-Man’s legendary film kiss.
-Not so far fetched considering how comics are being mined for Hollywood content, where many story plots and visuals from the rich comics history are making their way into mainstream films.
+Chris suggested Kurt hanging down to kiss Amanda but didn’t specify such a shot, which is more of a composition issue.
+It seemed to make a stronger visual that may have well been the inspiration for Spider-Man’s legendary film kiss.
+Not far fetched considering how comics are being mined for Hollywood content, where many story plots and visuals from the rich comics history are making their way into mainstream films.

 More interesting is how this iconic kiss in the first Spider-Man movie became so popular and has been copied by young lovers everywhere.
 Even babies and cats.
 Perhaps the biggest form of flattery considering its likely origin in that Nightcrawler/Amanda smooch at the airport more than 30 years ago.
 Click this link, or the image below, and scroll down, for a Google image search revealing how widespread it’s become.